 The first serious hackable game, Pwn Adventure 2 is built using the Unity 3D engine, and is thus a .NET application.
-This makes it a much easier reverse engineering target for most beginners.
+This makes it easier for beginners to reverse engineer.

 Pwn Adventure 3 brought the difficulty up a notch, using the C++ Unreal Engine as the basis for a new hackable game built into a true open-world MMO.